 In this debate activity, your students will explore whether certain military tactics violate the "rules" of warfare and they will debate the appropriateness of the British use of germ warfare during Pontiac's Rebellion.

-4. Conclude the exercise by asking your students to add a second paragraph that responds to points raised in the discussion and develops their own position further.
+Step Four: Follow up your group discussion by asking your students to add another paragraph or two, responding to points raised in the discussion and developing their own position further.

 Instructions for Your Students